 2.1 Data drift (covariate shift)

-Data drift means the distribution of input features changes compared to the baseline.
-Examples:
+Data drift means the distribution of input features changes compared to a baseline.
+Common examples:

 - new countries or languages appear after expansion,

-- product UX changes alter how users enter text,
+- UX changes alter how users enter text,

 2.2 Concept drift

 Concept drift means the relationship between inputs and the correct output changes.
-Examples:
+Typical drivers: adversaries adapt (fraud/spam), customer intent shifts after pricing or policy changes, or new product categories change what “normal” looks like.

 2.3 Label drift (target drift)